MeetMagentoAcademy/magento2-training-resources/administration/part2.md

 ####1.
 Site structure
 ![alt text](/administration/media/structure.png "test")
+  * TASK:
-  * TASK: By looking on your store, and graphic above choose if sentence if true of false:
+  By looking on your store, and graphic above choose if sentence if true of false:
-      1. One product can be assignee to two diffrent categories
+      1. One product can be assignee to two different categories
-      2. Products can be asignee only to one catalog.
+      2. Products can be assignee only to one catalog.
       3. Wishlist is a list of product that client can see below category view.

 ####2.
 Websites, stores, store views.

-  Let's say you want to start your own bissness by selling rubber duckies, and rubber chickens online.
+  Let's say you want to start your own business by selling rubber duckies, and rubber chickens online.
   You already have bought domain for your shops.
 But it's getting harder, because u can sell your rubber duckies only to Poland and France, and rubber chickens to Poland and Japan.
 So what now?
-You have two domains, so basicly do you need to create two admin panels, as it's two complitly different stores?
+You have two domains, so basically do you need to create two admin panels, as it's two completely different stores?

   Magento has an easy way to manage 2 stores on the same admin panel, also, there's an easy way to prepare different views for different language of your store.

-  * TASK II:
+  * TASK:
   Create two websites with one store and 3 different store views.

 ####3.
 First steps of creating catalog - creating simple products.

-  As u could see on a graphic above, products is the deepest thing in simple shop strucure.
+  As u could see on a graphic above, products is the deepest thing in simple shop structure.
   So when we want to create our own catalog it's good to start with creating simple product.

   More info: http://docs.magento.com/m2/ce/user_guide/catalog/product-create-simple.html